FAQs

 • Small unframed original works are shipped via USPS and are flat-packed in sturdy mailers to prevent creases.

-• Large works are shipped via FedEx.
+• Large or framed works are shipped via FedEx or UPS.

 • A tracking number will be emailed to you once your package has shipped.